xiix0/scam/README.md

-You have a deep appreciation of the arts and music.
+You will have good luck and overcome many hardships.